UPPMAX/UPPMAX-documentation/docs/courses_workshops/hpc_python.md

 Prerequisites: familiarity with the LINUX command line.
 Basic Python is NOT required, but recommended.
 Attend the first day for an introduction!

+??? question "I'm used to Python but haven't used an HPC cluster.
+What to do?"

+    Please attend the Login session 9-10 Day 1 (Thursday 24 April)

 Preliminary Schedule: https://uppmax.github.io/HPC-python/schedule.html

 **Materials:**